John Forbes Nash Jr.: Early life and education

 John Forbes Nash Jr. was born on June 13, 1928, in Bluefield, West Virginia.
-His father and namesake, John Forbes Nash Sr., was an electrical engineer for the Appalachian Electric Power Company.
+His father, John Forbes Nash Sr., was an electrical engineer for the Appalachian Electric Power Company.
 His mother, Margaret Virginia (née Martin) Nash, had been a schoolteacher before she was married.
 He was baptized in the Episcopal Church.
-He had a younger sister, Martha (born November 16, 1930).
+His younger sister Martha was born in 1930.

 Nash attended kindergarten and public school, and he learned from books provided by his parents and grandparents.
 Nash's parents pursued opportunities to supplement their son's education, and arranged for him to take advanced mathematics courses at nearby Bluefield College (now Bluefield University) during his final year of high school.
 He attended Carnegie Institute of Technology (which later became Carnegie Mellon University) through a full benefit of the George Westinghouse Scholarship, initially majoring in chemical engineering.
 He switched to a chemistry major and eventually, at the advice of his teacher John Lighton Synge, to mathematics.
 After graduating in 1948, with both bachelor of science and master of science degrees in mathematics, Nash accepted a fellowship to Princeton University, where he pursued further graduate studies in mathematics and sciences.

 Nash's adviser and former Carnegie Tech professor Richard Duffin wrote a letter of recommendation for Nash's entrance to Princeton, stating, "He is a mathematical genius."
-Nash was also accepted at Harvard University, along with the University of Chicago and the University of Michigan.
+Nash was also accepted at Harvard University, the University of Chicago, and the University of Michigan.
 However, the chairman of the mathematics department at Princeton, Solomon Lefschetz, offered him the John S. Kennedy fellowship, convincing Nash that Princeton valued him more.
 Further, he considered Princeton more favorably because of its proximity to his family in Bluefield.
 At Princeton, he began work on his equilibrium theory, later known as the Nash equilibrium.